atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ### D.2 "Secondary Server" vs "atServer" in error messages

-Several error messages still use the old "Secondary Server" terminology — e.g. `error:AT0007-Secondary Server not found.` Some sites have been updated to "atServer not found"; both wordings are emitted in different code paths.
+Several error messages still use the old "Secondary Server" terminology, e.g. `error:AT0007-Secondary Server not found.` Some sites have been updated to "atServer not found"; both wordings are emitted in different code paths.
 Same code (`AT0007`), different text.
 Match on the code, not the message.